Scientific Name

 How to Grow and Care

 Haworthias are small, usually between 3 and 5 inches (7.5 cm and 12.5 cm) in height and relatively slow-growing.
-Therefore, they are often grown in small clusters in wide, shallow dishes.
+Therefore, they are often grown in small clusters in wide, shallow containers.
 Over time, clusters will naturally enlarge as the mother plant sends off small plantlets.
-When the cluster has outgrown its dish, repot into a new wide and shallow dish with fresh potting soil in the spring or early summer.
+When the cluster has outgrown its container, repot into a new wide and shallow container with fresh potting soil in the spring or early summer.
 This is also the time to take offsets for propagation.

 See more at How to Grow and Care for Haworthia.